The Chenla Empire

 In 623,in 625 and in the years of tcheng-Koun (627-649), the king Fan Fan-tche sent his ambassadors.
 In 630, in 631 and in the following years, the king Fan Teou-li paid also tribute; he was represented as stone statue at the tomb of the emperor Tai-tsong (627-649).

 At this late stage, it appears that Isanavarman was the sole ruler of the Chenla Empire.
-Of all the cities that numbered thirty of them, Hsun-Tsang mentioned that the administration was the same as Prey-nokor.
+Of all the cities that numbered thirty of them, Hsun-Tsang mentioned that the administration was the same as Prey-Nokor.
 Its extension over the Khorat plateau, including the region of Wat Phu, was no doubt the origin of the regional tradition that maintains its name as "Isana" until today.
-The Establishment of Isanapura*

-The history of the Sui had a particular account about the Chenla Court of king Isanavarman establishing itself at Isanapura.
+The history of the Sui had a specific account about the Chenla Court of Isanapura.
 It mentions that the titles of the Chenla court's state officials were the same as those of the Khmer court of Prey Nokor.

 The dress of the great officials is very similar to that of the king.
 These great officials or ministers are five in number.
 The first has the title ku-lo-yu.
 The titles of the four others, in order of the rank they occupy, are hsiang-kao-ping, po-ho-to-ling, she-ma-ling and jan-lo-lou.
 The lesser officials are considerable.
 Those who appear before the king touch the ground in front of them three times at the footsteps of the throne.
 If the king calls them and commands them to show their rank, they kneel, holding their crossed hands on their shoulders.
 Then they go and sit in a circle around the king to deliberate on the affairs of the kingdom.
 When the session is finished, they kneel again, prostrate themselves, and retire.
 More than a thousand guards dressed in armor and armed with lances are ranged at the foot of the steps of the throne, in the palace halls, at the doors, and at the peristyle.